Elyot88/Saint-Tropez-Money/README.md

 At any time, the customer who own a STM wallet can resell or exchange his STM coins.

+We will make a list of all the differents companies that have signed up for contracts with us.

 Anyone who wants to participate is more than welcome for brainstorming and developping the project STM.

  Best Regards